 There are recording sheets for each skill.
 These recording sheets are color coded to match our center groups.
 This lets the students know which sheet to use.
 The clipart on the recording sheets matches the clipart of the cards in the sensory bin.
 This makes the differentiation 100% visual.
 Students can look at their color coded paper to know they’re looking for the noise makers in the bin.

-The cards that we use in our sensory bin come from my center creations on Teachers Pay Teachers.
+The cards that we use in our sensory bin come from our center creations that are available in our TKS Online Store!
 When I’m creating my centers, I am intentionally creating all of my center activities so that we can put them in our sensory bins.
 This allows us a variety of choices for skills and themes in our sensory bin!

 What about the mess?